Milano - Spring 2025

 Observer Metamerism:

 Observer metamerism occurs when two people perceive the same color differently, even under identical lighting conditions.
-This happens because individual variations in human vision, such as differences in cone cell sensitivity or age-related changes in the eye, affect how colors are interpreted.
-For example, one person might see an object as teal, while another sees it as more turquoise, despite both viewing the same material under the same light.
-This makes consistent color communication challenging, particularly in industries like design and manufacturing where precise color matching is critical.
+This variation stems from individual differences in human vision, such as cone cell sensitivity, age-related changes in the eye, or even color vision deficiencies, which influence how colors are interpreted.
+For instance, one person might see a sphere as greige, while another sees it as slightly warmer or cooler in tone, despite both viewing the exact same material under the same light.
+This makes consistent color communication especially challenging in fields like design and manufacturing, where precise color matching is essential.

 Geometric Metamerism: